MaxBittker/MaxBittker.github.io/src/pages/creative-research/index.md

 Like other forms of art, programming teaches you new ways to pay attention to your surroundings.

-Writing programs can be seen as the process of translating an idea into a new language.
-That translation process raises questions and pulls your focus across different aspects of your subject.
+Writing computer programs can be seen as the process of translating an idea into a new language.
+That translation process raises questions and directs your focus slowly across different aspects of your subject, the way that drawing forces you to focus your attention on small aspects of a whole.

 If you want to animate a digital inch worm, you're forced to to observe their motions carefully, breaking it into smaller components and understanding how those fit together.

 <img src="https://www.researchgate.net/profile/Weiting_Liu3/publication/260295776/figure/fig1/AS:284272142372864@1444787168031/An-inchworm-on-a-leaf-a-its-simple-structure-b-and-locomotion-sequence-c.png" alt="inchworm" style="margin:auto; display:block;">
 <br>

 This process of close observation, modeling, and first-hand experimentation means building intuitions for the system that can be deeper than what I gain through reading other people's findings, or through observation alone.
 Shaping an idea in your own hands and touching it from many angles results in a multi-faceted understanding.
-It's my experiece that when I've understood an idea in this way, it's more readily availble to the creative part of my brain in the future, when I'm forming new connections or acting on hunches.
+It's my experiece that when I've understood an idea in this way, I'm remember it better, and it will be more readily available to the creative connection-forming part of my brain in the future.

 ## Art as research

-I make artwork in order to learn
+While making artwork does build my understanding of a concept through focus and contemplation, it also motivates me to learn through like, actual research.
+Artistic work in particular can take inspiration from many sorts of resources, so I really enjoy having a good reason to find things to read, skim, or look at

 ## Creative & emotional cyles: